 As you can see, there isn’t a ton on this list.
 It is even easier to navigate when you realize how short some of the stand-by lines are for these attractions (and not the FastPass line).

-We’ve checked 3 off the list that you don’t need a FastPass+ for.
+We’ve checked 4 off the list that you probably don’t need a FastPass+ for.
 Another one that you probably don’t need a reservation for is the meet & greet here.
 Not only have I never seen this line long, I have never seen this line period.
 I’m guessing it won’t take long to get to meet some Disney legends.
 Disregard all of that if King Louie is available for a meet & greet.
 King Louie is worth all of your FastPasses (I’m halfway serious but that was bad advice).

 Primeval Whirl is loathed by many Disney fans, myself included, but it does have a line at times.
 If generic, carnival roller coasters is your thing, then by all means spend a FastPass here.
 But, I would definitely hold on to mine instead of spend one on this attraction.